StevenChen16/FearInFace/README.md

 # FearInFace
-a project that can detect face by yolov5-face recognize face by arcface
+a project that can detect face by yolov5-face and recognize face by arcface